This Flourless Chocolate Orange Cake is a stunning, 7 ingredient dessert made entirely in your blender.

 The crazy thing is, I often have this feeling about people I’ve never even met.
 Or (nerd alert), people who don’t even exist.
 If Anne of Green Gables were real, we would for sure be BFFs or, as she would say, bosom friends.
 I feel the same way about Belle from Beauty and the Beast and Jess from New Girl.
 I just feel like we’d get each other, ya know?

-Now, if you think chocolate and orange sounds a bit strange, I feel ya.
-I was skeptical as well, but intrigued enough to try it.
-The recipe actually begins by boiling oranges for 2 hours until they’re soft and tender.
+This chocolate orange cake begins by boiling oranges for 2 hours until they’re soft and tender.
 Don’t worry, no hands on work is required during this time.
 All you do is toss them in a pot, cover, and let them go.
-By the way, this is also a great way to make your house smell amazing.
+This happens to be a great way to make your house smell amazing.

 - 6 large eggs